altairwei/CharacterCreator/README.md

 ## Troubleshooting

-If you encountered some troubles while trying to patch your game, first check if you **move the `ModShard.dll`** in the Stoneshard folder and the `trainer.de2` file in the `Stoneshard/dialogs` folder.
+If you encountered some troubles while trying to patch your game, first check if you **move the `trainer.de2`** in the `Stoneshard/dialogs` folder.

 Then you can contact me on [Discord](https://discord.com/users/200330865522376704), and send me the latest log file found in `MSL/logs`.